jordanlyall/farcaster-generative-art-frame/README.md

 ## Farcaster Generative Art Frame

-This code creates a frame which can be used on any Farcaster client that lets the user generate random pieces of art and mint them.
+This code creates a frame which can be used on any Farcaster client that lets the user generate random pieces of art and mint them. _Disclaimer: this code was written in a couple hours as a weekend hack a couple weeks after frames launched.
+I'm sure there are better ways to do some of these things now_.

 ### Setup